MattDeDuck/Balance-of-Bum-bo/Items.md

 These are all the changes to do with spells in game.

-33 Character limit otherwise it breaks to 2 lines
+33 Character limit for the description otherwise it breaks to 2 lines

 ### Changed so far